apache/arrow/docs/source/python/data.rst

    field_f1.metadata

 Both options create a shallow copy of the data and do not in fact change Schema which is immutable.
-To change the metadata in the schema of the table we created a new object.
+To change the metadata in the schema of the table we created a new object when calling ``replace_schema_metadata``.

 To change the metadata of the field in the schema we would need to define a new schema and cast it to the data available:

 .. ipython:: python